-(C) El Dorado Chemical Company ("EDC"), one of our subsidiaries, is party to a secured promissory note due June 29, 2019.
-Principal and interest are payable in equal monthly installments with a final balloon payment of approximately \$6.7 million.

-(D) EDC is party to a secured promissory note due March 26, 2021.
-Principal and interest are payable in monthly installments.

-(E) El Dorado Ammonia L.L.C. ("EDA"), one of our subsidiaries, is party to a secured promissory note due in May 2023.
+- (C) El Dorado Chemical Company ("EDC"), one of our subsidiaries, is party to a secured promissory note due June 29, 2019.
+Principal and interest are payable in equal monthly installments with a final balloon payment of approximately \$6.7 million. - (D) EDC is party to a secured promissory note due March 26, 2021.
+Principal and interest are payable in monthly installments. - (E) El Dorado Ammonia L.L.C. ("EDA"), one of our subsidiaries, is party to a secured promissory note due May 10, 2023.
 Principal and interest are payable in equal monthly installments with a final balloon payment of approximately \$6.1 million.
-This promissory note bears interest at a rate that is based on the monthly LIBOR rate plus a base rate.